-Further details of board meetings and Board committee meetings can be found on p28 of the Annual Report.
+Further details of the time commitment required from Directors and information about Board meetings and Board committee meetings can be found on page 28 of the Annual Report.

 Principle 6: Ensure that between them the Directors have the necessary up-to-date experience, skills and capabilities

-As stated above Board composition is regularly reviewed to consider the balance of skills, personal qualities and diversity.
+As stated above Board composition is reviewed by the Nominations Committee to consider the balance of skills, personal qualities and diversity.
 There are currently no women appointed to the Board and the Board is mindful of the issue of gender balance on the Board however appointments are made based on ensuring the candidate offers the required skills, knowledge and experience to the Board as a whole.